 Click Interface and then select the USB-CAN interface in use.
-Once the right interface is selected, communication will be established between PCM2 and the PC tool.
+Once the right interface is selected, communication will be established between PCM2 LITE and the PC tool.
 No other action is required.
 These interfaces are currently supported:

-- CANUSB blue interface from Lawicel

-- PCAN-USB interface from Peak Systems

-- EFP02 or EF20 CAN interfaces from EFI Technology can be used
+- PCAN-USB interface from Peak Systems - EFP02 or EF20 CAN interfaces from EFI Technology can be used

-Communication status is displayed in the tool by a coloured LED in the upper right hand corner:
+Communication status is displayed in the tool by a coloured LED in the upper right-hand corner:

-Purple No or incorrect interface connected.
+- No or incorrect interface connected.
+Purple

-Red No CAN communication.Green CAN communication OK.
+- Red No CAN communication.

+- Green CAN communication OK.